A step-by-step guide

 College instructor evaluation

 Two evaluations/recommendations are required.
-Please send a Common Application or Coalition Application evaluation form to each person you intend to use as a reference.
+Please invite each of your recommenders to complete your recommendation letters within the Common or Coalition Application.
 Recent academic evaluations are more useful to the Board of Admission.
 If you have been out of school for several years and are therefore unable to obtain academic evaluations, you may submit one from an employer or a supervisor in community activities where you have worked.
 Evaluations/recommendations from friends and relatives are discouraged.

 The mid-term report must be completed by any applicant who is currently enrolled in courses.
 Please list the courses that you are taking in the current semester on this form and return it to our office immediately following the midpoint of the semester (November 20 or March 20).
 The form gives us a sense of how you’re doing in your current coursework, so ideally it would be filled out closer to midterms.
 If you turn in a form with no grades, it will not be considered in your file.